Big Time Rush (group): 2009–2010: Formation and BTR

-Nickelodeon signed Big Time Rush to a record deal in 2009 simultaneously with the television series, Big Time Rush.
-Then, Nickelodeon partnered with Columbia/Epic Label Group to produce the show and include the original music to the show.
-For the series, their debut single, "Big Time Rush", was released on November 20, 2009.
-It debuted during a one-hour special preview of the series and was the show's opening theme.
-The series was first broadcast in the U.S. in November 2009, until it was eventually released worldwide.
-The series also saw the releases of promotional singles.
+Nickelodeon signed Big Time Rush to a record deal in 2009, simultaneously with the television series, Big Time Rush.
+Nickelodeon then partnered with Columbia/Epic Label Group to produce the show and include the original music to the show.
+For the series, their self-titled debut single, "Big Time Rush", was released on November 20, 2009.
+It debuted during the one-hour series premiere, "Big Time Audition", and was the show's opening theme.
+The series premiered in the U.S. in November 2009, and became a worldwide success.
+During the series' first season, Big Time Rush released several promotional singles.
 The first promotional single, "Any Kind of Guy" was released digitally on February 2, 2010.
 Another song, "Halfway There", was released to iTunes on April 27, 2010.
 The single became their first song to chart on the Billboard Hot 100, peaking at number 93.
 Big Time Rush also covered the Play song "Famous", which was released on June 29, 2010.
 On August 3, 2010, "City Is Ours" was released digitally as the fourth promotional single from the album.

 On September 21, 2010, Big Time Rush released the single "Til I Forget About You", to promote the release of their debut album.
 The album, titled BTR, was released on October 11, 2010.
 The album debuted at number three on the Billboard 200, selling 67,000 copies in its first week of release.
 The album also topped the US Billboard Kid Albums and Soundtrack Albums chart.
-Its track, "Big Night" debuted on the Billboard Hot 100 at number 79.
+Its fourth track, "Big Night" debuted on the Billboard Hot 100 at number 79.
 The album was later certified platinum by the RIAA for sales of over 1,000,000 copies in the US.
 In support of the album, the group toured across the US in 2010.
-On November 30, 2010, they released the Holiday EP, Holiday Bundle, with two songs: "Beautiful Christmas" and a cover of "All I Want for Christmas", originally performed by Mariah Carey.
+On November 30, 2010, they released the Christmas-themed EP, Holiday Bundle, with two songs: "Beautiful Christmas" and a cover of "All I Want for Christmas", originally performed by Mariah Carey.